 Fortunately, with today’s technology, there are ways to reduce and even eliminate direct supervision effort, all while ensuring you have a highly accountable workforce.

-For workforce attendance tracking, it becomes critical to implement a “Trust but Verify” approach.
-Trust but Verify is based on two principles.
-First, that you trust your employees; and second, as a failsafe, you have a reliable attendance verification method in place to ensure this trust is not violated by anyone.
+For workforce attendance tracking, it becomes critical to implement a “Trust But Verify” approach.
+Trust But Verify is based on two principles.
+First, that you trust your employees.
+Second, as a failsafe, you have a reliable attendance verification method in place to ensure this trust is not violated by anyone.

-a) Minimize supervision effort – have real-time alerts of any missed check-ins, late check-ins, early check-outs, etc. to get real time updates on all shift statuses.
-This will dramatically reduce the need for supervisors to manually ensure all shifts are properly attended and will free up their time to focus on more important business needs.
+Stay up-to-date on all shift statuses by getting real-time alerts on any missed or late check-ins, early check-outs, etc. This significantly reduces the need for supervisors to manually check each and every scheduled shift.
+Also, it frees up their time to focus on more important business needs.

-b) Minimize labor fraud –ensure employees get paid only for the hours worked through an automated system that will automatically match the check-ins and check-outs times against schedules.
-This verification will eliminate situations of time theft and make sure your bottom line is protected.
+Ensure employees get paid only for the hours they actually work.
+An automated system will match the actual check-in/out times with the schedule.
+This verification will eliminate situations of time theft and protects your bottom line.

 Utilize Software To Save Money On Staffing